rohanabraham/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	new_validation_code: Option<ValidationCode>,
 	/// The head-data produced as a result of execution.
 	head_data: HeadData,
-	/// The number of messages processed from the DMQ.
+	/// The mark which specifies the block number up to which all inbound DMP messages are processed.
-	processed_downward_messages: u32,
+	dmq_watermark: BlockNumber,
 	/// The mark which specifies the block number up to which all inbound HRMP messages are processed.
 	hrmp_watermark: BlockNumber,
 }